qvnwdra/nwdra-hugo/site/content/information/_index.md

 description: >-
   TBD.
 intro:
-  blurbs:
-    - image: /img/bunny.png
   text: >

-        The mission of the Downtown Residents Association is to ...
+    The Downtown Residents Association is an organization for residents of New Westminster between Royal Avenue and the Fraser.
+We have regular meetings to discuss local initiatives, meet our neighbours, hear interesting guest speakers and express our concerns and ideas for creating a safer, more liveable community.

 main:
   heading: Board of Directors
   description: >
-    Our board ....
-  image1:
-    alt: Board of directors
-    image: /img/meeting-room.jpg
-testimonials:
-  - author: Sue Barteluk - President
-    quote: >-
-      I enjoy leading the NWDRA

 links:
   - title: New Westminster City Page
     link: >-